SempronChip/engr3/README.md

 ### Reflection

-I origninally struggled with getting the mates between the part to match the intended ones.
-However, I eventually reached a solution that producted the desired results, only to find out in later parts that it wasn't the correct mates.
+I originally struggled with getting the mates between the parts to match the intended ones.
+However, I eventually reached a solution that produced the desired results, only to find out in later parts that it wasn't the correct mate.
 Overall, this assignment was very important for understanding how to use mates to produce the desired interactions between parts.

 ---